openfaas/faasd/README.md

 * [runc](https://github.com/opencontainers/runc)

 You can use the standard [faas-cli](https://github.com/openfaas/faas-cli) along with pre-packaged functions from *the Function Store*, or build your own using any OpenFaaS template.

-### When should you use faasd over OpenFaaS on Kubernetes?

 * To deploy microservices and functions that you can update and monitor remotely
 * When you don't have the bandwidth to learn or manage Kubernetes